 3. Overnight in Ubud: Our Accommodation Recommendations

-We have stayed in a variety of different accommodations in Ubud so far, and out of them all, we can recommend the following two:
+We have stayed in a variety of different accommodations in Ubud so far, and out of them all, our favourite is Sri Ratih Cottages.

-Sri Ratih Cottages: Our favourite!
-Beautiful, well-kept, with a rather extensive area situated just outside the town centre with a beautiful pool.
+This beautiful, well-kept hotel with a rather extensive area is situated just outside the town centre with a beautiful pool.
 By foot you are just a 10 minute walk away from the centre.
 Very nice rooms and delicious breakfast.
 The spa is fantastic: Here we were able to enjoy the best massages in all of Indonesia.

 4. More Blog Articles for Your Trip to Indonesia